Aquanty/rtd-hgs/docs/source/index.rst

 output files produced by **HSPLOT**.
 Note that each of these commands should be issued at most once within the plot control file.

 Plot control file instructions !
-Plot control file instructions !
-Compare heads 3d domain !

 --------------

-|

 #. **x1, x2** :math:`x`-range [L] of the domain.